randalhsu/LotR-LCG/README.md

 ### About Card Image Files

-* Card image files included in the repository are stripped.
-You can replace them by your own scans, just follow the same naming.
+* Card image files are not included in the repository.
+Download the Windows build from blog post and put cards/*.pyc at correct place.

-* If you do so, note that each Quest Card image `*.jpg` must also be splitted to `*-A.jpg` and `*-B.jpg`. `resource/quest_cards_splitter.py` is doing this.

 ### Usage